jk6236/NLP-Final-Project/README.md

 # NLP-Final-Project

-## To do for Week 2
+## To do for Week 4

 - BERT model (Done)
-- Corpus
+- Cosine and TFIDF (Done)
+- Combine TFIDF/Cosine with BERT (Done)
+- Corpus, both test and dev set (Done)
 - Evaluation